glenlong/wedding/src/content/posts/best-man-speech/how-to-write.md

 authors: ["Glen Long"]
 draft: false
 ---
 So, it happened.
-You were asked to be the best man at a close friend or relative’s upcoming wedding.
+You were asked to be the Best Man at a close friend or relative’s upcoming wedding.
 And of course, you said yes!

-But now that means you have to write and deliver a best man speech, and maybe you don't have a clue where to start.
+But now that means you have to write and deliver a Best Man speech, and maybe you don't have a clue where to start.

 After all, it's not something you do every day!

 If you're feeling unsure then don’t worry, you're in the right place.
-I'm going to tell you exactly how to write a best man speech.
+I'm going to tell you exactly how to write a Best Man speech.

 And the good news is it's not rocket science.
 It's just a sequence of logical steps.